Relepega/pvm/README.md

 ### `reinstall` (or the alias `r`)

-Uninstalls and then installs again the specified version.
-If you typed the wrong version nothing will happen.
+Uninstalls and then installs the specified version again.
+If you type the wrong version nothing will happen.

 `$ pvm reinstall all` Reinstalls ALL the installed python versions.